 Then where is the need for Non-Governmental Organizations?

-NGOs exist in this social space to fill up the gaps in welfare that the Public and the Private sector cannot cover-up.
+NGO work with government and NGOs exist in this social space to fill up the gaps in welfare that the Public and the Private sector cannot cover-up.

 Take an example like last year’s country-wide lockdown in March, which single-handedly put a stop to socializing, traveling, public daily menial jobs, and active availability of essentials.
 The Government took some time to frame the order of providing essential food items to the poor and needy since a ground analysis on a wide area takes time.
 In between, several NGOs got contacted by the aggrieved, and they managed to procure, pack and deliver essentials through some non-governmental funding agencies.